acolangelo/jPanelMenu/README.md

 ###menu

-A property equal to the raw selector of the created menu object.
+A property equal to the raw selector string of the created menu object.

 - **Data Type:** `string`